dannycab/phy415fall23/content/9_assignments/worked-problem-6.md

 **Due 10 Nov 23**

 We have shown that we can use a Fourier Transform to decompose a function into its frequency components.
-We've graphed the solutions, and we've
+We've graphed the solutions, and we've seen how we can construct signals with certain properties.
+In this assignment, you are asked to use these tools to solve a problem of your choosing.
+Consider a scenario where a signal of some sort is being generated and you want to understand the frequency content of the signal.
+You can use the tools we have developed to do this.

 [**Updated Rubric**](./updated_rubric.md)